-If you obtain a natural gas map from Phoenix with 7 Bar (green) pipework for the area of proposed works, consultation must take place before starting any works.
+\ If you obtain a natural gas map from PNG with 7 Bar (green) pipework for the area of proposed works, consultation must take place before starting any works.

-Phoenix will advise you on safety measures and arrange for supervision if deemed necessary.
+PNG will advise you on safety measures and arrange for supervision if deemed necessary.

-Note: The information on this plan is given without obligation or warranty.
+$\ensuremath{\textbf{Note}}\xspace$ The information on this plan is given without obligation or warranty.

-The accuracy is not guaranteed on Phoenix Energy Group Ltd, its agents and servants accept no liability.
+The accuracy is not guaranteed on PNG Ltd, its agents and servants accept no liability.

-Phoenix recommends that all work in the vicinity of gas pipelines are carried out in accordance with HSG47 Avoiding danger from underground services.
+PNG recommends the all work in the vicinity of gas pipelines are carried out in accordance with HSG47 Avoiding danger from underground services.